dishmint/ArcanePropagation/README.md

 # Arcane Propagation

+With this project I'm exploring pixel diffusion algorithms.

 * Transmit (diffuse) pixel values across images
 * Draw a point rotating around a pixel's origin by an `ANGLE` determined by the pixel's value.

-The most complete version of the exploration would be this p4 implementation: // [p4_ArcanePropagator](./p4_ArcanePropagator/) //
+The most complete version of the exploration is this p4 implementation: // [p4_ArcanePropagator](./p4_ArcanePropagator/) //

 ```
 [1] — IMAGE